It is great that you want to celebrate your baby’s arrival with family and friends, and to have an occasion to share your joy with them.

 4. What happens afterwards?

 A child’s baptism marks the start of a journey of growth to a fulfilled Christian life.
-Children are an important part of the church family and we warmly welcome them to Sunday worship and Sunday School.
+Children are an important part of the church family and we warmly welcome them to Sunday worship.